 - Which states have the most credit card debt?

 - What percentage of credit card accounts carry a balance?

 - What’s the average interest rate on people’s credit cards?
 What about those who carry a balance?

 - How many Americans are currently delinquent with their credit card payments?

 How much credit card debt do Americans have?

 That’s Americans’ total credit card balance, according to the latest consumer debt data from the Federal Reserve Bank of New York.

-The latest Fed data shows that consumer credit card balances fell to $770 billion in the first quarter of 2021 from $819 billion in the fourth quarter of 2020.
+The latest Fed data shows that consumer credit card balances rose to $787 billion in the second quarter of 20212 from $770 billion in the first quarter of 2021.

 Credit card debt in America is still high by historical standards, however.
 It is also light years beyond the $478 billion that we saw 21 years ago in the first quarter of 1999.